Confidential legal support for domestic violence survivors seeking lawful immigration status and independence through a VAWA self-petition.

 What Types Of Evidence Do You Need To Qualify For A VAWA Green Card?

-As noted earlier, many immigrant victims of domestic violence do not think they qualify for VAWA protections and benefits.
+As noted earlier, many immigrant victims of domestic violence believe they don’t qualify for VAWA protections.
+This often comes from fear that they lack enough evidence to support their claims.

-Under VAWA, you can also win if you have been subject to extreme cruelty.
+Nor is physical abuse an absolute requirement under VAWA.
+You can win if you have been subjected to extreme cruelty.

 How To Prove Extreme Cruelty